ishaandey/node/labs/lab-2/README.md

 ## The Task
 Pretend you're a data scientist at Gap Inc., tasked with exploring sales trends in the Virginia market.
 Leadership has provided a list of questions, which you can find in the lab notebook itself.

-Download the `gap.csv` and `lab-2.ipynb` files from the [mirror](http://files.node.ishaandey.com/labs/lab-2), open up the files from Anaconda in Jupyter Notebook, and use the data documentation provided below to answer the questions.
+(1) Download the `gap.csv` and `lab-2.ipynb` files from the [mirror](http://files.node.ishaandey.com/labs/lab-2), (2) open up the files from Anaconda in Jupyter Notebook.
+The questions are all in the notebook.

 **NOTE**: These questions are fairly open ended, and some of them can be quite hard. **We don't expect you to finish**; however much you get through in an hour is more than enough.
 Think of the rest as extra practice if you'd like.

+**TIPS**:
+1. Convert each question into a **set of actions**.
+If you want to look at some attribute of Gap sales, think about subsetting the dataframe to where the store == Gap, before tackling the rest.
+2. Build your answer part by part: take a look at the output on each step to verify you're getting what you want.
+3. **Google** is your best friend.
+Look for StackOverflow or Pandas documentation in particular.
+4. **Read the errors**.
+It's scary, but its there for a reason.
+5. If you can't figure out what a specific part of code is doing, either try running just that part, <br>or use **type(...)** to see what type of object is being returned
-If you're stuck, Slack one of the instructors with (a) what you've tried, and (b) specific questions (not "help pls").
+6. **Slack** one of the instructors with (a) what you've tried, and (b) specific questions (not "help pls").
+Ask your peers too!

 ## The Data
 This data represents individual transactions in Banana Republic and Gap stores in VA from Q1 of FY2020.
 We've got granular information on every attribute: Each order, each item purchased in that order, which customer bought it, where, when, and how the purchase was made.